 How to recollect the mind?

 The easiest way to recollect the mind is to pay attention to the body.
 That is because the body is living in the present but the mind is not.
-The mind is either absorbed in the past, the future or unaware of the present.
+The mind is either absorbed in the past and the future or unaware of the present.

 Body scan meditation is the easiest to bring our minds to the present moment.
 We learn to pay attention to the different parts of the body.
 In this way, we learn to become sensitive to our body sensations.
 Our bodies tell us a lot about how we are feeling and what we are thinking because remember, the body reacts to feelings and thoughts.

 You can try our guided body scan meditation practice.
-Training your mind used to being with your body means that. in daily life, your mind becomes comfortable being with the body in the present.
+Training your mind to get used to being with your body means that. in daily life, your mind becomes comfortable being with the body in the present.
+When the mind is in the present moment, it doesn’t scatter to the past or the future.

 Check out our mindfulness courses to help you train your mind so you can begin to have mastery over your thoughts and live fully and joyfully.